Alien: Covenant: Critical response

 Writing for The Guardian, Peter Bradshaw gave the film three stars out of five, stating that Alien: Covenant is "a greatest-hits compilation of the other Alien films' freaky moments.
-The paradox is that though you are intended to recognise these touches, you won't really be impressed unless you happen to be seeing them for the first time.
+The paradox is that though you are intended to recognize these touches, you won't really be impressed unless you happen to be seeing them for the first time.
 For all this, the film is very capably made, with forceful, potent performances from Waterston and Fassbender."
 Geoffrey McNab, writing for The Independent, stated that it "certainly delivers what you'd expect from an Aliens film—spectacle, body horror, strong Ripley-like female protagonists and some astonishing special effects—but there's also a dispiriting sense that the film isn't at all sure of its own identity."
 He found the screenplay "very portentous" and concluded that "the crew members pitted against the monstrous creatures are trying their darndest to blast them to kingdom come, just as they would in any run-of-the-mill sci-fi B movie."